-The TextAnnotation element inherits the attributes and model associations of DMNElement (see Table 3).
-Table 9 presents the additional attributes for a TextAnnotation.
+The TextAnnotation element inherits the attributes and model associations of DMNElement (see Table 3 Table 3 Table 9 attributes of DMNElement (see Table 3 Table 9 attributes for a TextAnnotation.

 Table 9: TextAnnotation attributes

 Attribute Description text: string Text is an attribute that is text that the modeler wishes to communicate to the reader of the Diagram. textFormat: string = "text/plain" This attribute identifies the format of the text.
 It SHALL follow the mime-type format.
 The default is "text/plain."